How to Get a High Score in Solitaire: Advanced Tips and Tricks

 Don’t go flipping through the stock pile if you’re stuck, hoping that an idea for a move to make will come to you.
 Every time you recycle the entire waste back into the stockpile you lose a whopping 100 points, so you are going to want to be doing this as little as feasibly possible.

-You can see from these two examples that simply understanding the way Solitaire is scored can make a big difference to the score you achieve at the end!
+You can see from these two examples that simply understanding how the Solitaire scoring system works can make a big difference to the score you achieve at the end!

 Keep practicing to get Solitaire high score